 Global Study on Homicide website.

 Since violent protests in Ferguson, Missouri in August 2014, high-profile police shootings of African Americans continue to spark protests in US cities.
 While mostly peaceful, these protests can turn violent.
-Most recently in September 2016, violent clashes erupted in Charlotte, North Carolina following a fatal police shooting.
+In September 2016, violent clashes erupted in Charlotte, North Carolina following a fatal police shooting.
 Nine people were injured and over 40 arrested.
 A State of Emergency was declared and a curfew imposed until order was restored.

 Avoid locations where protests and demonstrations are taking place.
 Observe any restrictions on movements or curfews set by local authorities, and monitor the media for the latest developments.